 If you are a hiker, I highly recommend adding one of these hikes to your to-do list.

 Gooseberry Trail: 5.4 miles.
 This trail is famous for being the steepest in Canyonlands National Park.
 This hike starts near the White Rim Overlook, steeply descends down the mesa, and ends with a view of Gooseberry Canyon.
 It’s a tough hike but it’s one of our favorites in Canyonlands.
-Learn more here.
+Learn more in our Guide to the Gooseberry Trail.

 Murphy Trail Loop: 10.8 miles.
 This trail starts on Grand View Point Road and ends near Murphy’s Hogback, once of the steepest, most challenging hills on the White Rim Road.